 The anime extended the scene, added in a reverse Nakamania montage set to a violin solo version of Binks' Sake, and to increase the impact for the Anime only crowd followed the scene with a alternate universe filler arc so that you didn't find out what happened to everybody for another few weeks!

-Not to mention a display of Bartholomew Kuma's sheer power—his bounty is lower than Gekko Moriah's, whom Luffy had recently defeated, and Luffy had grown much stronger since fighting Aokiji, but Kuma curb-stomps all of the Straw Hats just as easily as Aokiji did before.
+Not to mention a display of Bartholomew Kuma's sheer power, first seen near the end of the Thriller Bark arc—his bounty is lower than Gekko Moriah's, whom Luffy had recently defeated, and Luffy had grown much stronger since fighting Aokiji, but Kuma curb-stomps all of the Straw Hats just as easily as Aokiji did before.
 This time, however, all of the crewmates saw each other vanishing into thin air, and the chapter ended with the declaration of the Straw Hat Pirates' eradication.
 It was painfully obvious the series was taking a different and darker direction at that very point.

 The entire Whitebeard War arc can be summarized as a progression of Wham Episodes, each more shocking than the last: